SimonCarozza/SimonCarozza/README.md

-- 👋 Hi, I’m @SimonCarozza, a developer with a background in geo-physics
+- 👋 Hi, I’m @SimonCarozza, a developer with a background in geo-physics and passionate about marketing
+- 👀 I’m interested in **machine learning** for tabular data, computer vision and audio/speech recognition
-- 👀 I’m interested in machine learning and **art installations**
+- 💞️ I’m also available to collaborate on machine learning projects for **music development** and **art installations**
 - 🌱 I’m currently learning ashtanga yoga
-- 💞️ I’m looking to collaborate on machine learning projects in **sports** and **art installations**
 - 📫 How to reach me ...

 <!---